 Working with engineering construction employers, the ECITB aims to make supervisors, managers and staff more aware of mental health issues in the workplace and to equip staff with the skills to recognise and deal with mental health problems.
+Learn how to bring a girl to orgasm.
 Not only will this help improve the lives of workers who suffer from mental illnesses, it will address productivity with lost working days due to conditions like anxiety and depression estimated to cost the UK economy an estimated £105bn each year.

 Chris Claydon, Chief Executive of the ECITB, said: “Like roles in many dynamic areas of the UK economy, engineering construction industry jobs can be demanding, high pressured and involve irregular working patterns, all of which can impact on an employee’s mental health.

 “In recent years industry has worked tirelessly to eliminate hazards, reduce risks and address the health and safety implications of projects.
 With the known impact of mental health on an individual’s physical abilities and decision-making, it makes sense that we view mental health and safety with the same importance as physical health and safety.

 “Support for this mental health training for industry will not only improve wellbeing of our workforce and the safety of workplaces, but will also have a positive impact on efficiency and productivity.”

 The announcement that the ECITB has pledged to fund courses for supervisors and managers provided by charities Mental Health First Aid England and Mind to the tune of £100K of support in 2018 and a further £250K in 2019 has been welcomed by industry.